The Kinesis Tripster AT takes the proven geometry of the Tripster ATR and migrates it to a brand new alloy frame designed for off-road adventures

 The cockpit consists of Zipp Service Course alloy bars on an FSA 9cm stem.
 The supplied Kinesis 4 Seasons bar tape is nicely padded and grippy.
 There’s an FSA seatpost too, with a Kinesis Elite saddle with a cut-out.

 Inflating the tyres to 40-45 psi, the Kinesis Tripster AT rides well on road.
 With its long wheelbase and slack head tube, it’s stable and the big tyres mean that you can roll over road imperfections.

-On longer road rides, I found I could keep up similar speeds on the Tripster AT to a slick tyred road bike.
+On longer road rides, we found we could keep up similar speeds on the Tripster AT to a slick tyred road bike.
 There’s more rolling resistance from the wide tyres, so it’s a bit more effort to keep up speed – but that’s no bad thing if you want to keep fit.

 But the real fun of the Kinesis Tripster AT is the chance to break up your road rides with off-road sections.
-So I took to disused railway tracks.
-There’s plenty of grip to deal with damp sections and the high volume Vee Rail tyres smooth out bumps well.
+Using disused railway tracks, we found there was plenty of grip to deal with damp sections and the high volume Vee Rail tyres smoothed out bumps well.

-I found I was coming up on the fly with new route ideas to link together familiar road sections as I rode – which is exactly the type of versatility the Tripster AT is designed to allow.
+What we enjoyed most about this bike was was the way it allowed us to easily come up with new routes on the fly, linking together familiar road sections with everything in between.
+This is exactly the type of versatility the Tripster AT is designed to allow.

 At £1700 as built, the Kinesis Tripster AT looks like a good deal for a bike with so much versatility, although you do need to factor in the time it takes to build it up and you need to be a competent mechanic too, or employ a bike shop to do the job.